Exceptions & Petitions

-Students wishing to petition must schedule a meeting with the Assistant Dean for International Study to discuss whether a petition for that program might be considered.
+Students wishing to petition must schedule a meeting with the Dean or Assistant Dean for International Study at least one month in advance of the application deadline to discuss whether a petition for a particular program might be considered.
 Students should also discuss their plans with faculty members in the appropriate department.

-Petitions for programs beginning in fall 2014 are due on the first Monday in November (11/04/13), and petitions for programs beginning spring 2015 are due on the third Monday in February (2/17/14), with completed Study Abroad Credit Applications.
-Students must also submit a Study Abroad Credit Application for a program on the approved list, in the event that the petition is not approved.
+Petitions for Fall 2016 or Academic Year 2016-17 programs are due on the first Monday in November, and petitions for programs beginning spring 2018 are due on the third Monday in February, with completed Study Abroad Credit Applications.
+Students should also submit a Study Abroad Credit Application for a program on the approved list, in the event that the petition is not approved.

 3. Study abroad in two locations

 Students are expected to study abroad in one location for one or two semesters.
 Approval is NOT normally granted for study in two locations for the following reasons:

 - Maximum cultural adaptation takes time to develop; spending a full year abroad at a single location is what the College supports if the student has a full year to devote to study abroad.

 - Adjusting to a new university and a new country is challenging; changing locations repeats these social and emotional hurdles, potentially at the expense of time spent capitalizing on initial adjustment and deepening cultural immersion on a year-long program.